 Miss Kitty and I are enjoying today’s heat wave of 65 degrees!
 While Miss Kitty roams around the back yard, I set to work on my new molds.
-Last winter I had one mold to produce unique organic shaped shallow dishes or bowls.
-Because these dishes sold well, I wanted to increase my production. … Continue reading A Respite from Winter
+Last winter I had one mold to produce unique organic shaped shallow … Continue reading A Respite from Winter

 Glazed Bottoms or Bare Naked Bottoms?
 These are my newest pieces: free formed shaped bowls made from a slab of clay slumped over a plaster mold.
-They are becoming my favorite to make; however, when it comes to glazing I cannot decide whether to glaze the bottoms or leave them bare and naked.
-Which do … Continue reading Bottoms.
+They are becoming my favorite to make; however, when it comes to glazing I … Continue reading Bottoms.
 Glazed or Bare?

 This summer is filled with sandboxes, wading pools and playing with dump trucks with our first grandchild!
 Needless to say pottery has taken a back seat.
 Oh I’m still throwing!
 My production is just not as quick this summer as in past summers.
 Sales on Etsy are going strong.
-In fact, I just finished an … Continue reading Summer in Full Swing
+In fact, I just finished an order of pet dishes and tumblers: here, here and here!
+Currently, I’m working on more brown and turquoise plates (I sold them all in March!).
+At the rate I’m throwing this summer, I hope to have four plates finished by the first week last week … Continue reading Summer in Full Swing

 I’ve been busy glazing and firing this month!
 Over thirty new items to add to my Etsy shop.
 Pictured above is about three kiln loads which averages about twelve to fifteen pieces per load.
 I have about that many more pieces to glaze and fire in the next few weeks.
 Continue reading Bowls, Plates and Cups.
 Oh my!